 Palliative care is an approach that focuses on comfort and quality of life for those affected by life-limiting illness, such as large hemispheric strokes, and severe hemorrhagic stroke.
 It aims to prevent and relieve physical, social, psychological, or spiritual suffering of stroke patients, their families and informal caregivers.
 Palliative care can complement life-prolonging or disease-modifying therapies post-stroke and need not be reserved for those whose death is imminent.

-End-of-life care or terminal care is part of the palliative approach and is the management and treatment of dying patients, as well as their families and informal caregivers.
-The end-of-life period often involves a period of change (e.g. worsening diagnosis) rather than an acute event.
+End-of-life care is part of the palliative approach and is the management and treatment of dying patients, as well as their families and informal caregivers.
+The end-of-life period often involves a period of change (e.g. worsening functional status) rather than an acute event.

-The palliative approach should be used when there has been a catastrophic stroke or a stroke in the setting of significant pre-existing comorbidity, to optimize care for the dying stroke patient, family, and informal caregivers [Evidence Level B].
+A palliative care approach should be applied when there has been a catastrophic stroke or a stroke in the setting of significant pre-existing comorbidity, to optimize care for these patients, their families, and informal caregivers [Evidence Level B].

 - the appropriateness of life-sustaining measures including mechanical ventilation, enteral/intravenous feeding, and intravenous fluids [Evidence Level B];

 - reassessment of all medications, and recommendations for cessation of medications no longer necessary when the goals of care shift to comfort measures only (e.g., antiplatelets, anticoagulants, statins, hypoglycemics) [Evidence Level C];

 - cessation of routine vital sign checks, bloodwork and diagnostic tests [Evidence Level C];

 - oral care [Evidence Level C];